angel-dart-archive/install/orm/README.md

 ];
 ```

-The add-on also generates a `tool/migrate.dart` file and sample migration.
+The add-on also generates a `tool/migrate.dart` file and sample migration, as well as
+IntellIJ run configurations.